TheSwanFactory/hclang/TUTORIAL.md

 ## Aggregates

-In Homoiconic C, there are three basic aggregates, which function as both dictionaries and arrays:
+In Homoiconic C, there are three basic aggregates for creating Frames, which act as both dictionaries and arrays (and functions):
-- Lazy evaluation: "{ closure }"
+- Lazy evaluation: "{ closure }" (aka functions)
-- Boxed expressions: "[ tuple ]"
+- Boxed expressions: "[ tuple ]" (aka arrays)
-- Unboxed expressions: "( group )"
+- Unboxed expressions: "( group )" (aka precedence)

-## Separators
+### Separators

 There are two different separators used to separate elements of those aggregates:
-- non-enumerable: "statement ;" # dictionary-ish
+- non-enumerable: "statement ;"  # dictionary-like
-- enumerale:      "expression ,"     # array-ish
+- enumerable:      "expression ," # array-like

 This is another key insight.
 Virtually every real-world data structure has both a header of named properties and a variable-length list or tree of anonymous items (e.g., TCP, HTTP, HTML, etc.).